swapnildev/md-utils/README.md

-# md-utils
+# Mark Down Designer

-Go package to utilize creation of Markdown files
+Go package for the creation of Markdown files